blu006/gatsby-theme-90s/README.md

 # Gatsby Theme Jam Submission Example

+// todo:

+[ ] link to theme
+[ ] link to demo site
+[ ] demo site, add link back to repo / find out more

 This repo is an example and potential starting point for theme creators.

 It includes: